 Signature, Telephone Number, and Date: Write these items just below the words.
 Try not to cross the lines above or below when you write your signature.

 You have two options for mailing your application to USCIS:

 FEDEX (recommended): It is recommended that the student use Federal Express/Express Mail (a very reliable option).
-The cost is about $20.
+The cost is about $30.
+Click here for instructions on how to Fedex your OPT application directly to USCIS from the ISSS Office.
 The Federal Express mail address is:

 1820 E. Skyharbor Circle S